-Evidence discredits aggressive UTI testing in young childrenJanuary 21st, 2013 in Diseases, Conditions, Syndromes /
+Evidence discredits aggressive UTI testing in young childrenJanuary 21, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Guidelines recommending aggressive testing of young children with fevers for urinary tract infections (UTIs) should be revisited given the lack of evidence and long-term justification, according to research published online Jan.
 11 in the Annals of Emergency Medicine.